Welcome to CUPE Local 520

 Discrimination and harassment focus on characteristics that make us different; and they reduce our capacity to work together on shared concerns such as decent wages, safe working conditions, and justice in the workplace, society and in our union.

 CUPE’s policies and practices must reflect our commitment to equality.
-Members, staff and elected officers must be mindful that all sisters and brothers deserve dignity, equality and respect.
+Members,

 MARK HANCOCK